Dan J. Harkey

 As a fully enforceable document, the insurance binder provides secure temporary insurance coverage, giving all parties a sense of reassurance and peace of mind...

-Three or four weeks after closing, the entire policy will arrive at the property owner's location, and a copy will be sent to the lender...
+Three to four weeks after closing, the entire policy will be delivered to the property owner’s location, and a copy will be sent to the lender.

-Imagine you were the lender, and you discovered that the insurance broker fraudulently issued the binder policy.
+Imagine you were the lender and discovered that the insurance broker had issued the binder policy fraudulently.
 The transaction closed escrow, but the insurance company declined coverage.
-In such situations, immediate action is not just necessary; it's crucial.
+In such situations, immediate action is not only necessary but also crucial.
 It empowers you to control and mitigate potential losses.

 Article: